 What employees want most is the experience that brings meaning to their work life, according to Accenture’s 2020 Workforce Study.
 And while millennials may be pushing change on some fronts, don’t expect things to get easier any time soon.
 There will continue to be pressure on employers to meet increasingly demanding expectations—and that means thinking about adult development as a key part of organisational strategy.

 If you haven’t already, now is the time to come up with a process and place all roles at your company in context: What skills do they need?
 How do we develop those skills sustainably throughout their working years?
 How does your work culture map onto that view of where we want people to go?
-If you can answer these questions—which will vary from role-to-role depending on level and seniority—you have a starting point.
+If you can answer these questions—which will vary from role to role depending on level and seniority—you have a starting point.

 Employee development is one of, if not THE most critical goal for any organisation.
-Companies who invest heavily in their people see higher productivity, retention rates, team cohesion and more.
+Companies that invest heavily in their people see higher productivity, retention rates, team cohesion and more.
 The key to development is ensuring that you’re doing it right.
-Make sure you’re training your employees with real-world applications that will help them perform better on the job, both now and into their future careers.
+Make sure you’re training your employees with real-world applications that will help them perform better on the job, both now and in their future careers.
 Don’t be afraid to re-evaluate how you provide development opportunities; we might think we know what works best today, but ten years from now we could look back and realise how wrong we were.
 Be prepared: plan your employee development efforts well in advance and don’t get stuck relying on past methods that no longer work or scale.
 Be open-minded when considering new technologies, platforms and techniques—as they all bring something different to the table!